sj-data/scntron/README.md

 From the main menu, you can select various options for processing .scn files, including:

 - Convert .scn files to other image formats, such as .tif or .jpg
-- Extract metadata from .scn files, such as the image size and acquisition parameters
-- Analyze .scn files for various properties, such as intensity distributions and particle tracking

 To select an option, simply enter the corresponding number and follow the prompts.